sharad1224/DSA-Patterns-and-Problems/README.md

 ## 📝 Rules
 - Solve **1 problem per day** for **14 days**.
-- Any platform allowed (LeetCode, GFG, Codeforces, HackerRank, etc.).
+- Any platform allowed (LeetCode, GFG, Codeforces, HackerRank, etc.), but use same platform for complete challenge.
 - Keep file naming consistent.
 - Document properly → clarity matters more than difficulty.
 - PRs with incomplete/missing files may be rejected.